-Brad Spence developed his passion for food as a little boy cooking with his mom.
-It wasn’t long before he decided he wanted to make a career of it and began working in small kitchens as a teenager, prior to entering the Culinary Institute of America in Hyde Park to formalize his studies.
-While at the CIA, he worked at the Fifth Floor in San Francisco under Chef George Marrone.
-Upon graduation, Spence moved to New York to work for Tom Colicchio at Craftbar and Mario Batali at Casa Mono.
+Brad Spence discovered his passion for food as a child while cooking at home with his mother, and further solidified his interest while working in small restaurant kitchens throughout high school.
+Upon graduation, Spence enrolled in the prestigious Culinary Institute of America in Hyde Park, New York.
+During his time at the CIA, Spence was granted the opportunity to work under Chef George Marrone at the acclaimed Fifth Floor in San Francisco, an experience that helped shape his vision and drive as a chef.
+Upon graduation, Spence moved to New York City where he had the privilege to work for award-winning Chef Tom Colicchio at Craftbar, and later Mario Batali at Casa Mono.

 In 2006, Spence relocated to Philadelphia, taking the helm at Chef Marc Vetri’s critically acclaimed flagship restaurant Vetri Ristorante.
 In his first full year as Chef de Cuisine, Spence continuously honed his skills in Italian cuisine and helped construct a curing room that allowed the Vetri Family of Restaurants to offer a house-made salumi program.
 Shortly thereafter, Spence took an educational sabbatical to study and apprentice at Ristorante Loro and Taverna Colleoni in Bergamo, Italy.